Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 	* `context.results` - contains the number of found results for dashboard-calls
 	* `context.limit` - applied limit to the number of results
 	* `context.offset` - applied offset
-	* `context.rows` - ​​contains the number of returned rows for infinitable-calls
+	* `context.rows` - contains the number of returned rows for infinitable-calls
-	* `context.pre_rows` - ​​for some infinitable-calls contains the number of rows that should've been returned before duplicate removal (note: this architecture is used for the `bitcoin[-cash].outputs` tables only)
+	* `context.pre_rows` - for some infinitable-calls contains the number of rows that should've been returned before duplicate removal (note: this architecture is used for the `bitcoin[-cash].outputs` tables only)
-	* `context.total_rows` - ​​number of rows that a query returns
+	* `context.total_rows` - number of rows that a query returns
 	* `context.api` - an array of data on the status of the API:
 		* `context.api.version` - version of API
 		* `context.api.last_major_update` - time of the last update, that somehow broke backward compatibility